 Upon utilizing conventional loans, borrowers can find this to be a highly beneficial option to reach their goals.
 Not only are interest rates noticeably lower, conditions for repayment are far more favorable and processing takes place quicker.

-Borrowers also find themselves granted immediate equity, plus no private mortgage is required with a 20% down payment.
-Once the existing mortgage insurance reaches an 80% loan-to-value ratio, borrowers are permitted to cancel.
 Conventional mortgages also feature reduced closing costs and fees, and it’s possible they can be folded into the loan agreement.

 Another wonderful condition regarding conventional mortgages, is there is no discipline for paying off a mortgage earlier than its original terms via either selling or refinancing.